IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 A 75%-ile is used in {{SCReAM-CPP-implementation}}, the histogram can be made leaky such that old samples are gradually forgotten.

-### Additional functions {#additional-functions}

-A few additional functional blocks in SCReAM are descrived below

-#### Competing Flows Compensation {#competing-flows-compensation}
+## Competing Flows Compensation {#competing-flows-compensation}

-It is likely that a flow using the SCReAM algorithm will have to share congested bottlenecks with other flows that use a more aggressive congestion control algorithm (for example, large FTP flows using loss-based congestion control).
+It is likely that a flow will have to share congested bottlenecks with other flows that use a more aggressive congestion control algorithm (for example, large FTP flows using loss-based congestion control).
 The worst condition occurs when the bottleneck queues are of tail-drop type with a large buffer size.
-SCReAM takes care of such situations by adjusting the qdelay_target when loss-based flows are detected, as shown in the pseudocode below.
+SCReAMv2 takes care of such situations by adjusting the qdelay_target when loss-based flows are detected, as shown in the pseudocode below.

 ~~~
         adjust_qdelay_target(qdelay)